-Among these freedoms, we note a sapphire caseback and a dial with a Grand Tapisserie pattern now available in silver colour.
-This return to origins is in no way at the expense of avant-garde techniques and designs, as evidenced by the presentation in 2002 of the Royal Oak Concept, directly inspired by the most radical concept cars.
-Surmounted by a titanium bezel, the 44 mm case is cut from an alloy of Alacrite and Kevlar used in aeronautics.
+First and foremost among these freedoms, we note a sapphire caseback and a dial with a Grande Tapisserie pattern now available in silver colour.
+This return to origins was in no way at the expense of avant-garde techniques and designs, as evidenced by the presentation in 2002 of the Royal Oak Concept, directly inspired by the most radical concept cars.
+Surmounted by a titanium bezel, the 44 mm case was cut from an alloy of Alacrite and titanium.

-The spirit of innovation embeds even deeper in the DNA of the Royal Oak.
-The 2000s were also marked by the launch of several Royal Oaks in limited editions, in association with high-level athletes and personalities from various backgrounds such as music, cinema and entertainment.
+The spirit of innovation embedded even deeper in the DNA of the Royal Oak.
+The 2000s were also marked by the launch of several Royal Oak limited editions, in association with high-level athletes and personalities from various backgrounds such as music, cinema and entertainment.

-After the spectacular, futuristic and often imposing creations of the previous decade, the Royal Oak enters a phase of full maturity after 2010.
-With a retrospective exhibition travelling around the world, the Jumbo 15202 unveils a dial that is even more faithful to that of 1972: AP monogram at 6 o'clock, Petite Tapisserie and Bleu Nuit colour, Nuage 50.
-The reference 15400 with its 41 mm reinforces the collection in 2014, while 2018 is marked by the revival of bimetallic variants, not seen since the 1980s.
-A reference of 37 mm asserts itself as the collection’s mixed model.
-In 2016, Carolina Bucci was invited by the Manufacture to revisit the first Royal Oak for women, now celebrating its fortieth anniversary.
-The Italian-born jewellery designer reinterpreted the Florentine technique of gold hammering that gives a "frosty" shimmering look for which the Royal Oak Frosted Gold is named.
-Two years later, the Royal Oak Perpetual Calendar Ultra-Thin Selfwinding became the thinnest perpetual calendar selfwinding wristwatch in the world.
-A stroke of brilliance faithful to the concept imagined by Gérald Genta half a century earlier and paving the way for a new generation of Royal Oak.
+After the spectacular, futuristic and often imposing creations of the previous decade, the Royal Oak entered a phase of full maturity after 2010.
+With a retrospective exhibition travelling around the world in 2012, the “Jumbo” 15202 unveiled a blue dial that was even more faithful to that of 1972 with its Petite Tapisserie pattern and AP monogram at 6 o’clock.
+The reference 15400 with its 41 mm reinforced the 2012 collection.
+In 2016, Carolina Bucci was invited by the Manufacture to revisit the first Royal Oak for women, in celebration of its 40th anniversary.
+The Italian-born jewellery designer reinterpreted the Florentine technique of gold hammering that gives a “frosty” shimmering look to the Royal Oak Frosted Gold.
+2018 is marked by the revival of bimetallic “Jumbo” variants, not seen since the 1980s.
+The same year, the Royal Oak Selfwinding Perpetual Calendar Ultra-Thin became the thinnest automatic perpetual calendar wristwatch of its time.
+A stroke of brilliance faithful to the concept imagined by Gérald Genta half a century earlier and paving the way for a new generation of Royal Oak models.

 - By Bertrand Waldbillig